Orienteering Australia: History

 Orienteering Australia was founded in 1970, and joined the International Orienteering Federation the same year.
 Australia participated in the World Orienteering Championships first time in 1972.
 The 1985 World Championships were held in Bendigo, Australia.

 Individual world champion from Australia is Johanna Allston, who won a gold medal in sprint in 2006.
 She also won the middle distance in the World Games in 2009.
+In 2024, Elizabeth Bourne was awarded an Order of Australia medal for services to conservation, and her contributions to orienteering.